 A highly recommended hostel in Iguazú is Tango Inn Iguazú.
 The hostel has a big swimming pool with a volleyball net and a pool bar, wifi, foosball, table tennis, plus breakfast included with your stay.
-For an upscale hotel, the Sheraton Iguazú cannot be topped, as it is inside the Park, offering unparalleled views and access.
+For an upscale hotel, the Gran Meliá Iguazú, formerly the Sheraton, cannot be topped, as it is inside the Park, offering unparalleled views and access.
 AirBnb is also a great option, especially if you are traveling in a group.

 WHAT TO DO

 Iguazú is a wonderful place to visit for a three-day weekend.
 If you take an overnight bus or a flight, you can spend your first half-day in Iguazú exploring the town.
 Then the second day you can spend the entire day in the Iguazú National Park.
-On your third day you can either hop over to the Brazilian side of the Falls or do a half-day excursion like the ones listed below.
+On your third day you can either hop over to the Brazilian side of the Falls (if you have the Brazil visa) or do a half-day excursion like the ones listed below.

 Visit Iguazú National Park: Take one full day to tour the Park, by walking through trails overlooking the waterfalls from numerous viewpoints.
 Open daily 8am to 6pm.

 Aventura Nautica: While in the Park, don’t miss this amazing activity in which you literally go under the waterfalls in speedboats.

 It is recommended to wear waterproof clothes and shoes, since you will get entirely soaked.

 Salto Arrechea: You can do this quick hike to a small waterfall inside the Park.

 Iguazú Forest: If you have an extra half day in Iguazú, see more of the stunning nature in the area on this excursion with trekking, ziplining, and rappelling.